elsaabs/IBMAbsLemFer/README.md

 # IBMAbsLemFer
-C++ and R codes for running the microbial individual-based model and plotting Figures 1 to 4.
+C++ and R codes to run the 3 PDMP models and plot Figures 1 to 4.
+"non-spatial-PDMP" is the code of the non spatial PDMP (used for Figure 1).
+"spatial-PDMP-pairwise-contest" is the code of the spatial PDMP with 2 microbial strains (one large resident and one rare mutant) in competition (used for Figures 2 and 3).
+"spatial-PDMP-one-strain" is the spatial PDMP with 1 microbial strain to get average decomposition rate and soil C stock values per phi value (used for Figure 5).

 All models should contain "totaux" and "communs" folders in "result" folder.
 Each simulation generates one output file going into "totaux" folder, which contains total number of individuals (M) and molecules (C,D,Z) at each writing step (can be larger than time step) (example of use in figures 1 and 2).